-- A. Basic Form is a named perils policy, the company only pays if the loss is caused by a peril named in the form.
-This coverage is no longer sold as an HO1 but can be found as the perils covered in an HO8. - B. Broad Form Named Perils HO2, adds more named perils to the list. - C. Special Form HO-3, This form provides the most complete coverage.
-Coverage for the dwelling and other structures "A" & "B" are provided against any risks that are not excluded (Risks of Direct Physical Loss).
-Coverage C, personal property is covered on a Broad Form named perils only.
+A. Basic Form (Named Perils) is a named perils policy, the company only pays if the loss is caused by a peril named in the form.
+This coverage is no longer sold as an HO1 but can be found as the perils covered in an HO8.
+Additionally, it is important to know these coverages which are identical to a DP1 since they are built on in an HO2.